What is Balearic Beat? A Quick Guide for the Curious Listener

 Ambient and Downtempo

-Like electronic dance music evolved because of Balearic music, so did ambient and downtempo sounds.Ā
+Electronic dance music evolved because of Balearic music, and so did ambient and downtempo sounds.

-With tracks incorporating soothing rhythms and distinctive atmospheres, Balearic shows another more temperate side of the coin for when the mood is to unwind or relax.Ā The genre’s melodic and laid-back elements have shaped the way modern ambient and downtempo artists create their music 3.
+With tracks incorporating soothing rhythms and distinctive atmospheres, Balearic shows another more temperate side of the coin for when the mood is to unwind or relax.
+The genre’s melodic and laid-back elements have shaped the way modern ambient and downtempo artists create their music.